mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 * Conditional visibility (Showon).
 * Adding scripts and translations.

-Next, we move on to **connecting fields to views** — the foundation for building the component’s backend interface.
+Next, we move on to **connecting fields to views** — the foundation for building the component's backend interface.

 ---